Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Related Work

 Charging efficiency has also received considerable attention in recent studies.
 Specifically, the authors in~\cite{Orumwense2022} proposed efficient algorithms for increasing energy efficiency in WRSNs for cyber-physical systems through intelligent scheduling and sensor node prioritization without requiring prior knowledge of energy levels.
 Furthermore, trajectory optimization has emerged as a key goal for enhancing charging efficiency, where researchers focus on minimizing travel distances and optimizing charging paths to improve overall system performance.

+Recent multi-objective studies have further advanced AAV-assisted charging and IoT optimization.
+Specifically, the authors in~\cite{Yu2021} proposed a multi-objective DRL algorithm for an AAV-assisted wireless powered IoT network to jointly optimize data rate, harvested energy, and AAV energy consumption.
+Moreover, the authors in~\cite{Zhang2022} jointly optimized average data rate, energy consumption, and coverage fairness for AAV-assisted IoT networks via combined on-policy and off-policy RL.
+Furthermore, the authors in~\cite{Lyu2024} formulated a multi-objective resource allocation problem for an AAV-assisted power IoT system enabling simultaneous data collection and wireless charging, solved by an RL-based dynamic algorithm.

-However, these works predominantly optimize individual objectives in isolation without considering trade-offs between competing goals.
-Different from these approaches, we adopt a multi-objective optimization framework that jointly considers the mortality of sensor nodes, energy consumption of chargers, and charging efficiency.
+However, these studies either optimize a single charging-related objective or combine WRSN charging with other tasks.
+Different from these approaches, our work focuses on the charging tasks while jointly optimizing the multi-objective problem composed of the mortality of sensor nodes, energy consumption of chargers, and charging efficiency.